Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 #1 Rengeoin Sanjusangendo Temple

 The wooden temple hall is famous for housing 1,001 statues of Kannon, the Goddess of Mercy.
-The statues, which date to the 12th and 13th centuries, are listed as a National Treasure.
+They date to the 12th and 13th centuries and are listed as a National Treasure.

-Of the 1,001 statues, 1,000 are life-size standing statues of Kannon, situated into two sections.
-Between the statues at the center of the Kyoto Buddhist temple is an enormous wood-carved, seated statue of the 1000-armed Kannon.
+Of the 1,001 statues, 1,000 are life-size versions of Kannon, situated into two sections.
+Between them at the center of the Kyoto Buddhist temple is an enormous wood-carved, seated statue of the 1000-armed Kannon.

-In addition to the 1,001 statues, there are 28 deity statues that stand to protect Kannon, as well as the Buddhists who worship Kannon.
+Additionally, there are 28 deities that stand to protect Kannon, as well as the Buddhists who worship Kannon.
 Two other statues in this Kyoto Temple hall are of Thunder God and Wind God.

 #2 Fushimi Inari Shrine, Kyoto